tokyosheep/PSUXPScriptExamples/readme.md

 # This is examples of Photoshop UXP Script.

-Adobe publioshes offical UXP document [here](https://developer.adobe.com/photoshop/uxp/2022/).
+Adobe publishes offical UXP document [here](https://developer.adobe.com/photoshop/uxp/2022/).
-but I think someone may need examples for practice. especially, beginner tends to be confused for it.
+However, I believe some may benefit from additional practice examples, especially beginners who might find the material confusing.

-I hope this could lead good direction.
+I hope this helps point them in the right direction.

 ## donation